hwisoo/WordCounter.Solution/README.md

 * Change into the work directory:: $ cd WordCounter.Solution
 To edit the project, open the project in your preferred text editor.

-* To run the program, first navigate to the location of the WordCounter.cs file then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;
+* To run the program, first navigate to the location of the Program.cs file then run these commands: $ dotnet restore $ dotnet build $ dotnet run

 * To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test